We are moving server - Parts of the site might still need to be updated.

 RULESET NES

-To access the current official set of rules please use .pdf link from this block below.
-The rules will be downloaded or shown as a .pdf files.
-The latest .pdf version will always represent the official CTEC rules and therefor.
-If informations, paragraph, rules or definition, which is found elsewhere, differs from the .pdf then follow what is stated in the .pdf.
+To access the current official set of rules please use the .pdf link from this block.
+The rules will be downloaded or shown as a .pdf file.

 Flat Tapping